 Note: It is not permissible for the Chair, Director, Division Head or Dean to delegate signature authority for FECs.
 Departmental Administrators are not authorized to certify the FECs.

 Suitable means of verification includes participation in or close supervision of the faculty member's activities or a written confirmation from the faculty member, either in an email or memo, that the effort was performed as documented on the FEC.

-- Recertified FECs should be copied and retained within the department for one year after the end of the fiscal year per the same General Records Retention Schedule UW-GC7 Research Grant and Contract Records.
+- Recertified FECs which are done outside of the eFECS system should be copied and the copy retained within the department for one year after the end of the fiscal year per the same General Records Retention Schedule UW-GC7 Research Grant and Contract Records.

-- MAA retains recertified FECs for one year after the end of the sixth fiscal year (3 biennia plus the current fiscal year).
+- MAA retains the original recertified FECs for one year after the end of the sixth fiscal year (3 biennia plus the current fiscal year).